cdapio/cdap/docs/courses/source/modules/m02_reactor_capabilities.rst

   - REST API

 - Aim is to reduce the time to create and implement applications
-- Makes available scalable, highly-available system architecture
+- Provides a scalable, highly-available system architecture
 - Hides the complexity of distributed technologies
 - Hides low-level Hadoop and HBase APIs